 This is why I get worried when I see the CEO or CTO of a large company give marching orders that everything must be migrated to the cloud, the old datacenters must be shut down, and that everyone will "do DevOps" (whatever that means), all within six months.
 I’m not exaggerating when I say that I’ve seen this pattern several dozen times, and without exception, every single one of these initiatives has failed.
 Inevitably, two to three years later, every one of these companies is still working on the migration, the old datacenter is still running, and no one can tell whether they are really doing DevOps or not.

 You complete the first step, but you can’t launch it, because it relies on the new backend in the second step.
 So, next, you rewrite the backend, but you can’t launch that either, until you migrate the data in the third step.
 It’s only when you complete all three steps that you get any value from this work.
-This is false incrementalism: you’ve split the work into smaller steps, but you only get value when all the steps are completed, which is a huge risk.
-Why?
-Because conditions change all the time, and there’s always a chance the project gets paused or cancelled or modified part way through, before you’ve completed all the steps, and if that happens, you get the worst possible outcome: you’ve had to invest a bunch of time and money, but you will get nothing in return.
+This is false incrementalism: you’ve split the work into smaller steps, but you only get value when all the steps are completed.
+This is a huge risk, as conditions change all the time, and there’s always a chance the project gets paused or cancelled or modified part way through, before you’ve completed all the steps, and if that happens, you get the worst possible outcome: you’ve invested a bunch of time and money, but got nothing in return.

 What you want instead is for each part of the project to deliver some value so that even if the entire project doesn’t finish, no matter what step you got to, it was still worth doing.
-The best way to accomplish this is to focus on solving one, small, concrete problem at a time.
+You can accomplish this by focusing on solving one, small, concrete problem at a time.
 For example, instead of trying to do a "big bang" migration to the cloud, try to identify one, small, specific app or team that is struggling, and work to migrate just them.
 Or instead of trying to do a "big bang" move to "DevOps," try to identify a single, small, concrete problem (e.g., outages during deployment) and put in place a solution for that specific problem (e.g., automate the deployment steps).

 If you can get a quick win by fixing one real, concrete problem right away, and making one team successful, you’ll begin to build momentum.
 This will allow you to go for another quick win, and another one after that.
 And if you can keep repeating this process—delivering value early and often—you’ll be far more likely to succeed at the larger migration effort.
 But even if the larger migration doesn’t work out, at least one team is more successful now and one deployment process works better, so it’s still worth the investment.